development6601/test-react-todo/src/hooks/README.md

 # 📁 hooks

-> The `src\hooks` directory stores custom React hooks for a temporary project.
+> This directory, `src\hooks`, contains the source code for custom React hooks used within a temporary project repository.

 ## 📋 Directory Overview

-The `src\hooks` directory stores custom React hooks for a temporary project.
+This directory, `src\hooks`, contains the source code for custom React hooks used within a temporary project repository.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files